BritishGeologicalSurvey/pyvolcans/README.md

 importantly, on the specific choice of weighting scheme used for each run of PyVOLCANS.
-Different weighting schemes may lead to different sets of top analogue volcanoes as well as to different percentages of 'better analogues' for any pair of target value-a priori analogue.
+Different weighting schemes may lead to different sets of top analogue volcanoes as well as to different percentages of 'better analogues' for any pair of target volcano-a priori analogue.

 Hence, using the equal-weight scheme for eruption size and style mentioned above (scheme B in [Tierz et al., 2019](https://doi.org/10.1007/s00445-019-1336-3))